unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/properties_maps_ffi.rst

 .. js:class:: ICU4XCodePointMapData16

-    An ICU4X Unicode Set Property object, capable of querying whether a code point is contained in a set based on a Unicode property.
+    An ICU4X Unicode Map Property object, capable of querying whether a code point (key) to obtain the Unicode property value, for a specific Unicode property.
 For properties whose values fit into 16 bits.

     See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/index.html>`__ for more information.